-\nt with $\mu_{\rm{DM} N}=M_X m_N/(M_X+m_N)$ the reduced mass and $m_N$ the nucleon mass.
-The loop coefficient $\mathcal{C}(M_X,M_\eta,m_q)$ is reported in App.~\ref{Loop-function}, and it has been computed using FeynCalc~\cite{Mertig:1990an,Shtabovenko:2016sxi} with the resulting Passarino-Veltman functions~\cite{Passarino:1978jh} being further reduced via Package-X~\cite{Patel:2015tea}.
-In Fig.~\ref{Cross-sections-generic-coupling}, we display the result of the 1-loop SI DM-nucleon scattering cross section versus the DM mass, assuming $g_{X\eta}=1$ and for a generic situation with $g_{\eta q}=1$ and mediator masses $M_\eta=10,\,50,\,100$GeV (thick, dashed, dotted curves).
-Notice how the heavier mediator reduces the WIMP-nucleon cross section, while the Xenon1T upper limit (thick black) is partially evaded for a mediator of 50GeV, while the neutrino floor (brown) can be eluded in a tiny DM mass region with a heavier mediator of 100GeV.
+The different components of the loop coefficient $\cC_N$ in~\eqref{final-Amplitude}, are reported in App.~\ref{Loop-function}.
+The resulting Passarino-Veltman functions~\cite{Passarino:1978jh} are further reduced via Package-X~\cite{Patel:2015tea}.
+As a first approach, let us consider the generic example with $g_{\eta q}=1$ in Fig.~\ref{Cross-sections-generic-coupling} (no quark mass proportionality assumed).
+We display the SI cross section versus the DM mass, assuming $g_{X\eta}=1$ and mediator masses $M_\eta=10,\,50,\,100$ GeV (thick, dashed, dotted curves).
+Notice how the heavier mediator reduces the WIMP-nucleon cross section, while the Xenon1T upper limit (thick black) is partially evaded for a mediator of 50 GeV at higher DM masses, being totally eluded in the whole DM mass region with a heavier mediator of 100 GeV.
+The cross sections are still above the neutrino floor (brown), the which could be evaded for a heavier mediator.